Common Career Mistakes and How to Avoid Them

 Overcommitting Workload | Practice Time Management Techniques Define Clear Priorities * Learn to delegate unpopular tasks |

-What are some of the common mistakes that people make when they choose for a job?
+What are the most common errors people make when choosing an occupation?

-How can I make myself stand from the crowd in my chosen field?
+How can I make myself stand apart in my chosen field?

-What should I do if i feel stuck at work?
+What should I do if I’m feeling stuck in my current job?

 Conclusion